Table of Contents

-At Go Fish Digital, we’ve had the opportunity to work with various clients on creating and implementing structured data in their related SEO campaigns.
+At Go Fish Digital, our technical SEO agency has had the opportunity to work with various clients on creating and implementing structured data in their related SEO campaigns.
 And, no matter the industry, we’ve found the inclusion of structured data to be a fundamental step in the process of growing organic visibility amongst the major search engines.

 With that experience comes errors, success stories and the insight on how to properly guide you to build and improve upon your own structured data strategies.